Paulie Zink’s complete art of Yin Yoga encompasses:

 The mind, body and spirit are endowed with the five elements.
 Through the practice of Yin Yoga the qualities of these energetic states can be enhanced and harmonized resulting in improved health, greater vitality, heightened awareness, and freedom of movement and ease with one’s body.

-“Yin yoga is an art form not an exact science.
-The purpose of yoga is to take us out of the systems of social convention, indoctrination, and mechanistic ways of thinking, not to reinforce them by demanding conformity to rigid, limited paradigms.
+“Yin Yoga is an art form not an exact science.
+The purpose of Yin yoga is to take us out of the systems of social convention, indoctrination, and mechanistic ways of thinking, not to reinforce them by demanding conformity to rigid, limited paradigms.
 Yoga does not require scientific approval or validation.
 Intellectualizing the practice of yoga serves to obstruct a deeper understanding of its essence.
 The real power to authorize truth is contained

 within each and every one of us.”